Packing List > Wardrobe

 Comfort has its place, but it seems rude to visit another country dressed as if you've come to mow its lawns.

 Denim jeans make poor travelling clothes: they're heavy, bulky, and take forever to dry.
-Several companies make pants with zip-off or roll-up legs (which convert them to shorts, capris, etc.), a versatile solution that may appeal to you.
-And many styles of athletic/workout pants can also be used for lounging, sleeping, or general casual wear.
+Several companies make pants with zip-off or roll-up legs (which convert them to shorts, capris, etc.), a versatile solution that appeals to some; they do raise temperature concerns, though, and the zip-off variety (which I find a bit clunky-looking) tends to advertise one's "tourist" status in most parts of the world.
+Many styles of athletic/workout pants can also be used for lounging, sleeping, or general casual wear.

 3+ pairs socks